rabite0/hunter/README.md

 ```

 ## NOTE:
-hunter uses [ranger's rifle](https://github.com/ranger/ranger/blob/master/ranger/ext/rifle.py) to open files if rifle is in your $PATH.
-If it can't find rifle it uses xdg-open.
-It also uses ranger's scope.sh to generate previews for non-text files.
+hunter uses ranger's scope.sh to generate previews for non-text files.
 A slightly modified version is included in the "extra" directory.
 Put it in your $PATH somewhere if you want previews for non-text files.

 ## Configuration
 hunter reads $XDG_CONFIG_HOME/hunter/config at startup.
 On macOS it simply reads ~/.config/hunter/config.
 There are a few options which can be set.
 The configuration file is read asynchronously, so if it's not read by the time hunter starts drawing you will see its default configuration until the config file is read.
 Options can be set like this (default config):